awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 + Participants cannot launch resources using the default security group for the VPC because it belongs to the owner\.
 + Service limits apply per individual account\.
 For more information about service limits, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.
 + VPC tags are not shared with the participants\.
++ When participants launch resources in a shared subnet, they should make sure they attach their security group to the resource, and not rely on the default security group\.
+Participants cannot use the default security group because it belongs to the VPC owner\.